Brussels sprouts, halved: mL to Grams Conversion

 FAQ

-- Does cooking change the density of Brussels sprouts, halved?
+- Does ingredient substitution change the gram values for Brussels sprouts, halved?